samuel-book/samuel_shap_paper_1/introduction/odds_prob.md

 ## Odds

-Probability expresses the chance of something happening as the number of positive occurrence as a fraction of all outcomes.
+*Probability* expresses the chance of something happening as the number of positive occurrences as a fraction of all occurrences (i.e. the number of patients receiving thrombolysis as a fraction of the total number of patients).

-Odds express the chance of something happening as the ratio of the positive (i.e. receiving thrombolysis), and negative ( (i.e. *not* receiving thrombolysis) classes.
+*Odds* express the chance of something happening as the ratio of the number of positive occurrences (i.e. receiving thrombolysis) to the number of negative occurrences (i.e. *not* receiving thrombolysis).

 If we have probability prediction of 0.25 would receive thrombolysis, that would mean 1 in 4 of those patients receive thrombolysis.
-Or, expressed as odds, for every patient that receives thrombolysis, three will not.
+Expressed as odds, for every one patient that receives thrombolysis, three will not.
 The odds are expressed as 1:3 or 1/3.
-This may also be calculated as a decimal, 0.333.
+This may also be calculated as a decimal (1 divided by 3), 0.333.

 Odds (O) and probability (P) may be converted with the following equations: